 Why this lineup works.
 Katy Perry and Future cover American pop and hip-hop, the two most-streamed genres in the host market.
 Anitta represents Brazil and Latin America.
 LISA brings the Asian streaming audience.
 Rema delivers Afrobeats, the fastest-growing global genre.
 Tyla returns from the Mexico show as the unifying anchor.

 FIFA has confirmed that additional world-renowned artists will be announced for the Los Angeles ceremony in the weeks ahead.
-Reports from The New York Times and The Athletic also linked Paraguayan cumbia star Marilina Bogado to the pre-match show, though she did not appear on FIFA’s official confirmed list and her appearance remains subject to visa processing.
+Reports from The New York Times and The Athletic have also linked Paraguayan cumbia star Marilina Bogado to the pre-match show, though she did not appear on FIFA’s official confirmed list and her appearance remains subject to visa processing.
+Several outlets have also reported that Sanjoy may make a second appearance in Los Angeles, though FIFA’s primary press release lists him only for the Toronto ceremony.

 All three shows are produced in creative partnership with Italian agency Balich Wonder Studio, the same team behind major Olympic Games and Expo opening ceremonies.
 The agency has built its reputation on large-scale narrative productions that translate across cultural and language boundaries, which is exactly the challenge of producing three separate ceremonies linked by a single creative thread.